mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2100-exception.md

 ## Remarks

-Base class for CPF2100 range exceptions.
+Defines the core behavior of CPF21xx exceptions.

 [//]: # ($$TODO: Complete the Remarks section.)